andry900/HCI/README.md

 # OverTheRoom
-## An interactive mobile application designed with the principle of UCD (User Cenetered Design)
+## An interactive mobile application designed with the principles of UCD (User Cenetered Design)

 HCI (Human-Computer Interaction) project